 As we discuss in "Item 7.
 MD&A - Factors Influencing Future Performance" in the Annual Report, Sempra LNG & Midstream and IEnova are developing a proposed natural gas liquefaction project at IEnova's existing regasification terminal at ECA.
-The proposed liquefaction facility project is being developed to provide buyers with direct access to west coast LNG supplies.
+In 2015, Sempra LNG & Midstream and IEnova entered into a project development agreement with a subsidiary of PEMEX; however, PEMEX's cost sharing obligations under that agreement ended on December 31, 2017.
+In June 2018, we selected a